jabenninghoff/gremlin-demo/README.md

 copy `gremlind.example` to `gremlind`, add your Gremlin Team ID and Team Secret and run `vagrant up`!

+(optional) if `./html/index.html` exists, the entire contents of `./html/` will be copied to the VM.

 ## Demo

 CPU demo